SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 ### Chapter 1 INTRODUCTION

-- It’s hard to predict the future, and AI doesn’t change this fact.
+- Predictive AI not only does not work today but will likely never work, because it’s hard to predict human behavior and the future, and AI doesn’t change that fact.
 - This will make you read news about AI much more skeptically and with an eye toward details that often get buried.
 - A deeper understanding of AI will both satisfy your scientific curiosity and translate into practical ideas on how to use—and when not to use—AI in your life and career.
-- predictive AI not only does not work today but will likely never work, because of the inherent difficulties in predicting human behavior.

 #### The Dawn of AI as a Consumer Product